LarsKluijtmans/nmbrs_api/README.md

 ---

-This Software Development Kit (SDK) facilitates interaction with the Nmbrs SOAP API.
+This Software Development Kit (SDK) facilitates interaction with the Nmbrs.

 Please note that this SDK specifically targets the Nmbrs SOAP API.